Earn an MA in Counseling Online

 Can you be a counselor without a master's degree?

-Our master's degree meets the educational criteria for licensure in almost all states.
-It's important to do your research to determine if the program you choose can help you earn licensure where you live.
+Additionally, it's crucial to determine if the program you choose can help you earn licensure where you live.

 Your state may also require you to take an exam.
 The combination of your master's coursework and experiential learning should position you for licensure.